 This homemade chocolate cake recipe is not overly sweet.
 It is a perfect match for the sweet, smooth chocolate frosting.
 This specific cake and frosting combo is what works.
 Maybe it’s the “from scratch” part that makes it?
-Cake and frosting.
+Moist chocolate cake and sweet frosting layers.
 Chocolate and smooth.
 They just go together. the end.